pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/reviewer4.md

 > Last point: I do not state all small points I noted down, because this is almost impossible in an already fully formatted manuscript.
 Please provide next time a single-columned manuscript with a clear line numbering to make a reference in the text possible!

 We are sorry that you had trouble with the submitted manuscript format.
-We tried to submit the manuscript using the "draft" option in a one-column format in the first place (which has numbered lines and a larger linewidth).
+We tried to submit the manuscript using the "draft" option of the IEEEtran LaTeX class in a one-column format in the first place (which has numbered lines and a larger linewidth).
-This submission was not accepted by the system for some reasons and we were asked to resubmit a PDF in the current form (without draft settings).
+This submission was not accepted by the system for some reasons and we were asked to resubmit a PDF in the form you saw (without draft settings).
-We try to submit again in a format more suitable for review purposes.
+For the revision we now have added line numbers manually for more comfortable review.
-In case we miss something obvious with respect to LaTeX submissions, please contact us directly.
+In case you are aware of the optimal LaTeX settings for peer review, please let us know and we are happy to apply these.